Tuwaiq-Academy-Training/FinalFullStackProject/README.md

 - Use State and Component Lifecycle concepts.
 - At least 5 routes/Pages.
 - Styling your project.
-- Connect to your Back-End using fetch.
+- Connect to your Back-End .
 - Login and register routes
 - Deployment.